 Book Owners Online is a directory of historical book owners, with information about their libraries, and signposts to further reference sources.
-It currently covers seventeenth-century English owners with the potential to be expanded.
+It currently covers seventeenth-century English owners and has begun to be expanded.
 Feedback from users is welcome.

 Book owners played an essential role in creating the documentary heritage we value today.
 Our libraries, curating our collective printed and written memory, were built on countless donations or purchases from individuals over the centuries.
 Books which they kept and valued have significantly shaped ideas about our literary legacy.